 7:30 PM, Peyton Hall

-Prior to the meeting there will be a meet-the-speaker dinner at 6PM at Winberie’s in Palmer Square in Princeton. .
-If you’re interested in attending please contact firstname.lastname@example.org no later than Noon on November 14.
+Pre-Meeting Dinner: Prior to the meeting there will be a meet-the-speaker dinner at 6PM at Winberie’s in Palmer Square.
+If you’re interested in attending please contact firstname.lastname@example.org no later than Noon on April 10.

-We look forward to seeing you at the November meeting and the dinner!
+We look forward to seeing you at the dinner or at the meeting!